-A Fade cue can be used to adjust the volume levels and audio effect parameters of a targeted Audio, Video, or Mic cue.
-Fade cues can also adjust video parameters of Video cues, Camera cues, and Text cues; when a Fade cue is selected, the inspector will only show the tabs relevant to the type of cue that the Fade cue is targeting.
+A Fade cue can be used to adjust the volume levels and audio effect parameters of a targeted Audio or Mic cue.
+Fade cues can also target Video cues, Camera cues, and Titles cues; when a Fade cue is selected, the inspector will only show the tabs relevant to the type of cue that the Fade cue is targeting.

-Fade cues require a target and a duration, and must adjust at least one level or parameter.
+Fade cues require a target and a duration, and must adjust at least one level or audio effect parameter.

 To learn how to set a target for a Fade cue, please refer to the section on targeting other cues in the Getting Started section of this documentation.

-When a Fade cue which targets an Audio or Mic cue is selected, five tabs appear in the Inspector:
+When a Fade cue which targets an Audio or Mic cue is selected, four tabs appear in the Inspector:

 - Curve Shape

 - Audio Effects